-Breaking mining limits lights the fire of resistance
+Breaking mining limits

 Beginning of repression - state report on extremism

-Massive police manoeuvres during the Klimakemp
+Massive police maneuvers during the Klimakemp

 Despite all the police failures, the "Klimakemp" was one of the most successful environmental events in decades.
-As the movement is gathering to organize the next such event in 2018, the police are continuing with their repressive steps.
+As the movement is gathering to organize the next event in 2018, the police are continuing with their repressive steps.
 In the report on extremism for the second quarter of 2017, the Klimakemp was considered the biggest extremist event in the Czech Republic.

-CZ 18/09/2017 How the police uses the budget of state
+EN 18/09/2017 How the police uses the budget

-CZ 23/06/2017 The police as private security of the owner of the pit
+CZ 23/06/2017 The Police of the Pit

-CZ 24/06/2017 We are the limits!
+EN 24/06/2017 We are the limits!
 Activists break into the pit

 ENG July / 2017 The first climate camp is a success

 CZ 03/09/2017 The attack of eco-terrorists